 Medical abortion is a procedure that uses medications to terminate a pregnancy from between 5 weeks to 9 weeks (63 days) from the first day of your last period.
 Medical abortions have been safely provided to women in the USA, Canada, Europe, UK and New Zealand for the last two decades and have recently been made available in Australia.
 Medical abortion is not considered a safer option than surgical abortion as both options are considered to be extremely low risk, but it provides women with an additional choice.

-The third stage requires a follow-up visit to the clinic after 14 to 21 days where we will confirm that the medical abortion has been completed successfully.
+The third stage requires a tele-consult with clinic nursing staff after 21 days where we will confirm that the medical abortion has been completed successfully.